lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 }
 ```

 The statistics gathering is pretty straight-forward.
 We do a DFS-traversal on the factorization and whenever we are at a union node we update the required bytes for the number of children and for the values of that specific attribute represented by that union node.
+The `required_bytes()` method returns the number of bytes used starting from the LSB (least significant byte) to the MSB (most significant byte).

 In the pseudocode above *attribute_info* is a field of the Byte Serializer class and its type is as following: